wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Perfect Chat For Your Community.
-Integrated with BuddyPress, Ultimate Member and Users Ultra!
+The perfect chat for your community with chat rooms, private chats and much more...
+Ready for BuddyPress, Ultimate Member and Users Ultra!

 == Description ==